 The numbers behind the feeling

 A 2025 study from Northwestern Mutual found that 69% of Americans say financial uncertainty contributes to feelings of anxiety or depression.
-Not mild unease.
-Depression.
-The kind that affects sleep, relationships, decision-making, and physical health.
+This is not mild unease; it's depression that affects sleep, relationships, decision-making, and physical health.

 The American Heart Association's numbers are similar: 82% of Americans report being stressed about money.
-That's not a vulnerable subgroup.
-That's nearly everyone.
+That's nearly everyone, not just a vulnerable subgroup.

-And here's the finding that should reframe how you think about all of this: behavioral finance research consistently shows that how people feel about their financial situation matters roughly 20 times more than their actual bank balance when it comes to well-being.
-Twenty times.
+One finding should reframe how you think about all of this: behavioral finance research consistently shows that how people feel about their financial situation matters roughly 20 times more than their actual bank balance when it comes to well-being.
 A person earning $45,000 who feels in control of their money reports higher life satisfaction than someone earning $200,000 who feels like they're drowning.

 The instinct that makes everything worse